Make a Writing Appointment

 • Come early in the semester and come often–make us a regular part of your university experience!

-• Bring anything that helps explain the assignment or project
+• Bring anything that explains the assignment or project

 • Plan time for revision